asamy/ksm/README.md

 - Native-compiling Makefile
 - GCC / CLang support (you can discard SEH aka `__try` and `__except` if required)

+## Known bugs

+1. BSOD on exit due to `ept_free_prealloc`, moreover, the reason is `BAD_POOL_CALLER`...
+Only happens when:
+	- An executable page is hooked
+	- A hooked page gets called at least once.
+2. BSOD on initial startup (rare) due to win32k, reason: `PAGE_FAULT_IN_NON_PAGED_AREA` (Windows 8.1/10 bug)

 ## Technical information

+Note: If the processor does not support VMFUNC or #VE, they will be disabled and instead, emulated via VM-exit.

 ### IDT shadowing